 4. The next two weeks – 4 to 6

 The next two weeks see your plants reach the vegetative phase and are crucial for determining how big they will grow.
-Now is the time to introduce training methods such as Low-Stress Training (LST) or Screen of Green (ScroG) to increase yields.
+Now is the time to introduce training methods such as Low-Stress Training (LST) or Screen of Green (SCROG) to increase yields.
 You will need to continue to offer nutrients at full strength, although it’s essential to read and comply with the manufacturers’ instructions carefully.
 And remember, even though your plants may be showing pistils they are not at the flowering stage yet.
-So if your fertiliser has two parts – Grow and Flower, for example, you should continue to use the Grow element at this point.
+So if your fertilizer has two parts – Grow and Flower, for example, you should continue to use the grow element at this point.

 When to use nutrients, you shouldn’t forget to check that the pH is the correct level.